-The standpipe manifold is one of the drilling rig components that is located on the rig floor.
+The standpipe manifold is one of the drilling rig components on the rig floor.
 From here, the driller can line up the mud pumps to the top drive system or the drilling kelly.
-This is also where we can fit the manifold gauges that show the driller the mud or the standpipe pressure.
+This is also where we can fit the manifold gauges showing the driller’s mud or the standpipe pressure.

 It is essential to inspect the standpipe manifold during the rig acceptance.
 In addition, testing the standpipe valves should be to the full working pressure for at least 10 mins.

 Standpipe manifold n : a series of lines, gauges and valves used for routing mud from the pumps to the standpipe.Heriot Watt University- Drilling Engineering Book

 We could line up such a manifold to provide communication to pump any fluid mud or cement in either drill pipe or annulus through the choke manifold or by passing it.

 The standpipe manifold is composed of pipes and valves.
 It connects the high-pressure mud pumps to the injection head to circulate the drilling mud down the DP.
 There are several outlets on the mud manifold to connect the pressure transducer.
 This allows the crew to monitor the “standpipe pressure.”

 The rotary drilling hose (API7K) is the flexible connector between the top of the standpipe and the swivel that allows for vertical travel.
 Its lengths are in the range of 45 ft (13.7 m) and over.